Kulsgam/getInput-C-library/README.md

 at the end of the file.

-If you have library errors check this --> https://stackoverflow.com/questions/73766220/using-library-gives-unknown-reference-error
+If you have library errors check this you can use `gcc -print-search-dirs` command to see the search directories GCC uses for libraries.
+You can also use
+`-L` for search directories when compiling or linking.